tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ).subscribe(console.log)
 ```

-The animation displays the stream as the user types in the best FIT unit in to the webpage
+The animation displays the stream as the user types in the best FIT unit in to the webpage:

 ![Key Down Example](/assets/images/chapterImages/functionalreactiveprogramming/keydown.gif)